symfony-cmf/symfony-cmf-docs/cookbook/creating_a_cms/auto-routing.rst

 Auto Routing Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-First we need to configure the auto routing bundle:
+First you need to configure the auto routing bundle:

 .. code-block:: yaml